mousepawmedia/devdocs/network/source/admin/accounts.rst

 ===========================================

-All company accounts are managed (primarily) from our LDAP server, with three notable exceptions.
+All company accounts are managed (primarily) from our LDAP server, with two notable exceptions.

 * Postfix manages email accounts, so we can create additional addresses.

-* eHour manages its own accounts, allowing certain volunteers to log time.

-* Tao Testing manages its own accounts, allowing volunteers to access quizzes.
+* LimeSurvey is on the remote server (mousepawmedia.com), without access to the LDAP.

 The following instructions will create a new staff account.